NeuroML/Documentation/source/Userdocs/Walkthroughs/RayEtAl2020/Conversion.md

 taum = (taumax - taumin) / (1 + exp((V - Vh1) / s1)) + taumin
 ```
 Even though this is also a sigmoid, it is not, unfortunately, a standard form.
-A component type does not exist in the NeuroML standard that can encapsulate this form.
+A component type does not exist in the NeuroML standard that can encapsulate this form
+(It has more parameters, and has an additional `+ taumin`).

 This is not a problem, though, because NeuroML can be easily extended using {ref}`LEMS <userdocs:lems>`.
-We can write a new component type to encapsulate this based on the [LEMS definition](https://github.com/NeuroML/NeuroML2/blob/development/NeuroML2CoreTypes/Channels.xml#L99) of the [HHSigmoidVariable](https://docs.neuroml.org/Userdocs/Schemas/Channels.html#hhsigmoidvariable) component type:
+We can write a new component type to encapsulate these dynamics based on the [LEMS definition](https://github.com/NeuroML/NeuroML2/blob/development/NeuroML2CoreTypes/Channels.xml#L99) of the [HHSigmoidVariable](https://docs.neuroml.org/Userdocs/Schemas/Channels.html#hhsigmoidvariable) component type:

 ```{code-block} xml
 <ComponentType name="HHSigmoidVariable"